Patriarchy: Asian history

 In China's Qing dynasty, laws governing morality, sexuality, and gender-relations continued to be based on Confucian teachings.
 Men and women were both subject to strict laws regarding sexual behavior, however men were punished infrequently in comparison to women.
 Additionally, women's punishment often carried strong social stigma, "rendering [women] unmarriageable", a stigma which did not follow men.
-Similarly, in the People's Republic of China, laws governing morality which were written as egalitarian were selectively enforced favoring men, permissively allowing female infanticide, while infanticide of any form was, by the letter of the law, prohibited.
+Similarly, in the People's Republic of China, laws governing morality which were written as egalitarian were selectively enforced favoring men, with insufficient enforcement against female infanticide in various areas, while infanticide of any form was, by the letter of the law, prohibited.